isrlab/isrlab.github.io/index.md

 1. R. Bhattacharya, G. J. Balas, [Implementation of Online Control Customization within the Open Control Platform, Software-Enabled Control: Information Technologies for Dynamical Systems](https://www.amazon.com/Software-Enabled-Control-Information-Technology-Dynamical/dp/0471234362), A John Wiley/IEEE Press Publication, 2003.
 1. R. Bhattacharya, G. J. Balas, M. Alpay Kaya, A. Packard, [Nonlinear Receding Horizon Control of an F-16 Aircraft](https://arc.aiaa.org/doi/10.2514/2.4965), **Journal of Guidance, Control, and Dynamics**, Vol. 25, No. 5, pp. 924-931, 2002.

-## Uncertainty Quantification in Planetary Entry, Descent, and Landing
+## Uncertainty Quantification in Hypersonic Flight
 Hypersonic flight leading to entry descent landing of a large spacecraft on the surface of Mars has been identified as a research area by NASA.
 The requirement is to land within a few kilometers of the robotic test sites.
 One of the major concerns of high mass entry is the mismatch between entry conditions and deceleration capabilities provided by supersonic parachute technologies.
 In such applications, there are uncertainties present in initial conditions and other system parameters.
 Estimation of parameters for these systems is a hard problem because of the nonlinearities in the system and the lack of frequent measurements.
 The evolution of uncertainty (as shown in the figure) is non Gaussian.
 In our work, we develop new algorithms for UQ, state-estimation, and guidance algorithms.
 The controlled descent ensures robustness with respect to system uncertainties, and guarantees landing at the desired site with high accuracy.
 This work has been funded by NASA.

 <img class="mySlides" src="images/edl.png" style="display:block; margin:auto; width:100%;max-width:960px">